 Nicholson's departure in 1974 left an immediate impact on the club, which was relegated not long afterwards.
 Their troubles would not last too long, however; with a new manager, Keith Burkinshaw, and a couple of star signings, Tottenham returned to the spotlight by claiming an FA Cup in 1981.
 After defending the trophy the following year, they went one step further by winning their second UEFA Cup in 1983, outlasting Anderlecht in the final's penalty shootout.

 The next couple of decades were decidedly mixed, with three successful Cup forays standing out in a sea of mediocre league finishes.
 After claiming their final FA Cup in 1990, Tottenham followed it up with League Cup victories in 1999 and 2008.

 In the 2015/16 season Spurs was back in the top and fighting for a league title.
-The team finnished at second place and Harry Kane become the top scorer in Premier League with 25 goals.
+The team finnished at third place and Harry Kane became the top scorer in the Premier League with 25 goals.
 The next seasons league result would be even better, with a second position after Chelsea, so far the best ever in Premier League for Tottenham.

 Since 2001, Tottenham Hotspur FC is owned by the investment company ENIC Group.

 The characteristic rooster has always been in Tottenham Hotspur’s logo.
 When the logo was redesign in 1956 more elements was added to it, but the current logo that was adopted in 2006 has restored the simplistic design approach and is quite similar to the original logo.